One of three cardinal questions that guide PACE’s strategic focus and collective orientation in the field of philanthropy is this one:

 “[The youth of today] are not the future; we are the present.”

-Maya Branch, a student leader at Temple University, closed her address to a room full of civic engagement enthusiasts with these words earlier this year.
+Maya Branch, a student leader at Temple University, closed her address to a room full of civic engagement enthusiasts with these words during an event 2017.
 They capture the spirit that animates PACE’s commitment to civic learning — a broad term that describes the process of helping young people understand what it means to play an active role in their communities and in democracy while building the skills necessary to enable them to do so.

 Why Civic Learning?